thycotic/dsv-docs/product/auth-general/authoidc/okta.md

 ##Okta OIDC connection

-1. Get the callback URL from Thycotic's cloud manager portal following the directions at [Authentication:OIDC](./index.md)
+1. Get the callback URL from Thycotic's Cloud Manager portal following the directions at [Authentication:OIDC](./index.md)
 2. Login to your Okta Admin console.
 3. From the top menu bar, select **Applications**
-4. Select **Add Apliction**
+4. Select **Add Appliction**
 5. At the top right, select **Create New App**.
 A window will open
 6. For platform, select **Web** from the dropdown and the **OpenID Connect** radio button.
 Click **Create**